BIM Implementation - Putting People First

 ICE Certificate for BIM

-The ICE Certificate for BIM is awarded to delegates who have attended and successfully complete the ICE BIM for Infrastructure training course, and who have attended and successfully completed this BIM Implementation training course.
+The ICE Certificate for BIM is awarded to delegates who have successfully completed the following courses:

 Sessions begin at 9:00 and finish at 17:00.
 Morning and afternoon coffee breaks and lunch are included in the programme.